Article · Apr 10, 2026

 return new Response(JSON.stringify({ status: 'sent' }), { status: 200 });

-This works but introduces a latency floor on every reset request.
-If your slow path is 200ms today and 800ms next month (because the email provider got slower), your padding is wrong and the timing channel reopens.
+This works, but introduces a latency floor on every reset request.
+If your slow path is 200ms today and 800ms next month (the email provider got slower), the padding is wrong and the timing channel reopens.

 The password-reset flow is the famous example.
-The pattern hides in every endpoint that takes a user identifier as input.
-Check these too:
+The pattern hides in every endpoint that takes a user identifier as input:

 - Signup.
-A signup endpoint that returns “email already in use” is the same leak with the polarity reversed.
-Treat duplicate-email as a successful signup that silently does nothing (or queues a separate notification to the actual owner).
+An endpoint that returns “email already in use” is the same leak with the polarity reversed.
+Treat duplicate-email as a successful signup that silently does nothing (or queues a notification to the actual owner).

 - Magic-link request.
 Same as password reset.
 Return “if an account exists, we sent the link” regardless.

 - OTP / verification-code request.
-Same shape.
 The “no such phone number” case should return the same response as the “code sent” case.

 Pick a known-good email (your own test account) and a definitely-invalid one.
 Run both through every endpoint that takes an email or username: